devmen/aws_s3_export/README.md

     s3.run

 Run from console: $ ruby export.rb
-And you should will see:
+And you should will see something like this:

     Work in .
     Work in ..
     Work in 1
     File '1/large/IMG_0298.JPG' has saved
-    File '1/medium/IMG_0298.JPG' has saved
+    File '1/medium/IMG_0298.JPG' has savd
     File '1/micro/IMG_0298.JPG' has saved
     File '1/original/IMG_0298.JPG' has saved
     File '1/slide_Show/IMG_0298.JPG' has saved